Yvettev314/pdsnd_github/README.md

 2021/03/31 17:44

 ### Project Title
-AngloAmerican Citizen Data Analyst: Version Control
+Anglo American Citizen Data Analyst: Version Control (Project 3)

 ### Description
 Project 3 - Use your local git repository and your GitHub repository.
 Fork a repository, work on files, stage files and commit them to GitHub.
 You will also demonstrate how to hide files using .gitignore files.